aHishamm/MT-Vector-Knowledge-Hub/README.md

 ## Project Description

-MT Vector Knowledge Hub is a sophisticated document retrieval and question-answering system built on modern vector database technology.
+MT Vector Knowledge Hub is a document retrieval and question-answering system built on modern vector database technology.
 The system embeds documents into a vector space using state-of-the-art language models, stores them in a PostgreSQL database, and enables semantic search and retrieval based on natural language queries.

-This knowledge base application leverages transformer models from Hugging Face for embeddings and LLMs from Together AI for generating responses, creating a powerful tool for knowledge management and information retrieval.
+This knowledge base application leverages transformer models from Hugging Face for embeddings and LLMs from Together AI for generating responses, creating a tool for knowledge management and information retrieval.

 ## Core Features

 ### Implemented Features

-- [x] **Docker Containerization**: Complete application containerization with Docker and Docker Compose
+- [x] **Docker Containerization**: Application containerization with Docker and Docker Compose
 - [x] **Django Backend**: RESTful API setup with Django and Django REST Framework
-- [x] **PostgreSQL Integration**: Database setup for vector storage
+- [x] **PostgreSQL Integration**: Database setup for document and embedding storage (currently as JSON, not true vector field)
-- [x] **Document Processing Pipeline**: Document loading, text extraction, chunking, and embedding
+- [x] **Document Processing Pipeline**: Document loading, text extraction, chunking, and embedding (basic pipeline; some utilities require further Django adaptation)
-- [x] **Vector Embedding System**: Integration of Hugging Face embedding models and Together AI
+- [x] **Vector Embedding System**: Integration of Hugging Face embedding models and Together AI for generating embeddings
-- [x] **Retrieval System**: Vector similarity search and document reranking
+- [x] **Basic Retrieval System**: API endpoints for listing and retrieving documents

+### In Progress / Partial

+- [ ] **Vector Similarity Search**: Planned; embeddings are stored but not yet queried using true vector search (e.g., pgvector)
+- [ ] **Document Reranking**: Not yet implemented
+- [ ] **Full Django Migration**: Some utility functions and background processing require further adaptation from the previous FastAPI/core structure

 ## Getting Started